 How does a bullish ZLR form?

-Resumption of an uptrend: ZLR forms when the 50CCI is in the ZL region and rebounds sharply in a V-shape simultaneously to the 6TCCI, which turns up in a V-shaped recovery below the ZL close to -200.
+First, a bullish ZLR must come after the first/s green bar/s.
+When the 50CCI (in black) is in the Zero line (ZL) region and rebounds sharply in a V-shape simultaneously to the 6TCCI (in light blue) which turns up in a V-shaped recovery below the ZL, close to -200.
 The pattern will be stronger if the V in both the 50CCI 6TCCI is big and very clear.

-2) If a ZLR forms when the 50CCI is in the -100/+100 region and the 6TCCI is in +100/-100 (opposing the 50CCI), it may not be the perfect ZLR.
-On many occasions the established trend may temporarily resume and the 50CCI will swiftly return to the ZL in order to renew the ZLR.
+If a ZLR forms when the 50CCI is in the +100 region and the 6TCCI is in -100, it may not be the perfect ZLR.
+On those occasions, the established trend may temporarily resume and the 50CCI will swiftly return to the ZL in order to make a better ZLR.